+The defined structure height within each district is as follows.
 District Height CA-ROS 35 feet CA-RN 35 feet CA-RTC 48 feet, provided that tiering of structures away from the Mississippi River and from blufflines is given priority, with lower structure heights closer to the river and blufflines, and that structure design and placement minimizes interference with public river corridor views.
 CA-SR Height is determined by the local government's underlying zoning requirements, provided the structure height in the underlying zoning is generally consistent with the height of the mature treeline, where present, and existing surrounding development, as viewed from the ordinary high water level of the opposing shore.
 CA-UM 65 feet, provided tiering of structures away from the Mississippi River and from blufflines is given priority, with lower structure heights closer to the river and blufflines, and that structure design and placement minimize interference with public river corridor views.
 CA-UC Height is determined by the local government's underlying zoning requirements, provided tiering of structures away from the Mississippi River and blufflines is given priority, with lower structure heights closer to the river and blufflines, and structure design and placement minimize interference with public river corridor views.
-Source Min presota Pule Section 6106 0120 Subn.
-2
+Source, Minnesota Dula Coation 6106 0120 Subn.
+2 must meet setback requirements.